seenaburns/Chroma/README.rst

 Quickstart
 ==========

-Getting started with the power of Chroma is meant to be straightfoward:
+Getting started with the power of Chroma is meant to be straightfoward
 ::

     import chroma